suxpert/vimcaps/README.md

 Toggle off the capslock when back to normal mode,
 ---that is what this plugin do.

-`vimcaps` now only support Windows, Linux support will be added later.
+`vimcaps` now support Windows and Linux (actually xWindow, we need Xlib), TTYs are still not supported.
+BSD hasn't been tested, suggestions are welcomed.
 Since I don't have a mac, there *won't* be any mac support until someone send a pull request. :)